Physics Courses

 Course Detail:

-This course is designed to introduce students to the basic principles of various energy sources.
 The implementation of renewable or alternative energy technologies is one of the best ways that society can combat both climate change and the ever-growing demand for energy resources.
-Students will learn about various alternative energy sources, including solar, wind, hydropower, geothermal, and nuclear fission/fusion.
-After taking this course, students will understand the underlying physics, the various applications, and the associated costs of each of these energy sources.
-Prerequisites: PH090, MA103
+In this one-term course, students are introduced to the underlying physics, applications, and associated costs of various alternative energy sources, including solar, wind, hydropower, geothermal, and nuclear fission/fusion.
+This class may not be taught every year.
+Prerequisites: PH090 or PH200.

 |